jhumphry/Ascon_SPARK/README.md

 ## Project files

-Three project files for use with `GPRBuild` are provided. `ascon_spark.gpr` builds the NORX code as a static library.
+Three project files for use with `GPRBuild` are provided. `ascon_spark.gpr` builds the ASCON code as a static library.
 It takes two optional parameters:

 - `mode` can be set to `debug` (the default) or `optimise`/`optimize`.
 This sets appropriate compiler flags.